genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/notify/symphony.md

 data class RemoveUserFromChannel(val channelName: String, val userId: String) data class ActionOnChannel(val roomId: String, val activate: Boolean)
 ```
-In addition, the NotifyService offers the following ReqRep resource.

-* `LIST_MEMBERS_OF_CHANNEL` list members of a channels
+The Notify service also offers the following Request Server resource `LIST_MEMBERS_OF_CHANNEL`, which, unsurprisingly, lists members of a channel.

 * Inputs (Request)

     `ChannelName` - Symphony Stream Id

 * Outputs (Response)

     `USER_EMAIL`

     `USER_ID`  - Symphony User Id

 ## Configuring Symphony On-Behalf-Of (OBO) for outgoing messages

-To use the Symphony OBO feature, which enables messages to be sent through a configured symphony robot as a particular user, you need to configure your application to point to the required symphony extension app.
+To use the Symphony OBO feature, which enables messages to be sent through a configured Symphony robot as a particular user, you need to configure your application to point to the required Symphony extension app.

-Documentation on how to set this up in Symphony is covered [here](https://docs.developers.symphony.com/building-extension-applications-on-symphony/app-authentication/obo-authentication)
+You can find out how set this up in the [Symphony Documentation](https://docs.developers.symphony.com/building-extension-applications-on-symphony/app-authentication/obo-authentication)

 ```kotlin
 item(name = "SYMPHONY_APP_ID", value = "GENESIS_EXTENSION_APP")